hedyhli/vento-plugin-trim-self/README.md

 [![Deno tests](https://github.com/hedyhli/vento-plugin-trim-self/actions/workflows/deno.yml/badge.svg)](https://github.com/hedyhli/vento-plugin-trim-self/actions/workflows/deno.yml)
 ![deno-coverage](https://img.shields.io/badge/Coverage-100%25-2ebb4e)

-Remove trailing newline and leading indent on **tags that do not replace itself with content**, only.
+Remove trailing newline and leading indent on tags that do not replace itself with content, **only if the tag appears on its own line***.

 Similar to [autoTrim](https://vento.js.org/plugins/auto-trim/), but does not trim aggressively.
 In effect, it makes tags such as `[/]function`, `[/]if`, and other tags that do not get replaced with content (such as `echo`), appear as though they were not there.

+This plugin exists to enable auto-trimming work as expected when vento is used for file formats where whitespace is significant, such as markdown, unlike HTML.

+## How it works

 For such tags that are on a **line of its own**, ie:
 - Has optional leading indents preceded directly by a newline, AND